fdelgadodelapuente/isce2_install/tutorial.md

 ALOS-4 & 2025-  & Y++ & N  & N \\
 NISAR & 2025-  & N & N  & N \\  \hline
 \end{tabular}

-*Processing capabilities of each of the  ISCE workflows.
+\caption{Processing capabilities of each of the  ISCE workflows.
 All data sets are stripmap (SM) except those labeled as either spotlight, ScanSAR or TOPS.
-TerraSAR-X, RADARSAT-2, ALOS-2, Sentinel-1, and SAOCOM-1 data are all distributed as zero-doppler SLC data only. *Only with JPL unreleased bistatic processor. **Yes but for a single swath only, and cannot do operations that require to extract the data as bursts (remove azimuth non-overlap spectra, range split-spectrum). ***as TanDEM-X data for \texttt{stripmapApp.py* and with a patch for the stripmap stack processor with [PAZ Parser](https://github.com/isce-framework/isce2/files/7597811/unpackFrame_PAZ.zip) ( [ISCE forum](https://github.com/isce-framework/isce2/discussions/401)). ++ SAOCOM-1 data can be ingested in the stripmap stack processor and ALOS-4 SM3 data can be processed with \texttt{stripmapApp.py} and the stripmap stack processor with [patches](https://github.com/isce-framework/isce2/pull/982) made by Francisco Delgado. }
+TerraSAR-X, RADARSAT-2, ALOS-2, Sentinel-1, and SAOCOM-1 data are all distributed as zero-doppler SLC data only. *Only with JPL unreleased bistatic processor. **Yes but for a single swath only, and cannot do operations that require to extract the data as bursts (remove azimuth non-overlap spectra, range split-spectrum). ***as TanDEM-X data for \texttt{stripmapApp.py} and with a patch for the stripmap stack processor with [PAZ Parser](https://github.com/isce-framework/isce2/files/7597811/unpackFrame_PAZ.zip) ( [ISCE forum](https://github.com/isce-framework/isce2/discussions/401)). ++ SAOCOM-1 data can be ingested in the stripmap stack processor and ALOS-4 SM3 data can be processed with \texttt{stripmapApp.py} and the stripmap stack processor with [patches](https://github.com/isce-framework/isce2/pull/982) made by Francisco Delgado. }
+\label{tab:insarapp}
 \end{table}

 ISCE can process all the data sets described in Table 1, but it is does not necessarily incorporate the best algorithms targeted for processing a specific type of data set.
 You can think of ISCE as the Swiss Army knife of all the open-source InSAR processing software available.

 \newpage

 # Range and azimuth sampling frequencies and pixel sizes

 The fundamental frequencies of SAR imaging are the carrier frequency (9.6, 5.4, and 1.2 GHz for X-, C-, and L-band), the range bandwidth \textit{B}, and the pulse repetion frequency \textit{PRF}.
 The last two frequencies control the pixel size.